learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-04-24-creating-the-first-container.md

 ![Docker Hub Django repo]({{site.url}}/assets/images/docker_hub/django_repo.png)

-As our Django app is written in Python_v2 we choose the image `django:python2-onbuild`.
+As our Django app is written in Python version 3 we choose the image `django:python3-onbuild`.
 ONBUILD is a docker technique to run additional triggers after the image has been setup in a container.
 We can view these triggers by inspecting the image (look for the *OnBuild* section).

-    docker inspect django:python2-onbuild
+    docker inspect django:python3-onbuild

 In our case: